Utoro: Breakthrough in fundraising and negotiations

 The citizens and government of South Korea ended up playing a significant role in improving the conditions in Utoro.
 The first report on Utoro appeared in The Hankyoreh in 1990.
 The issue reached national attention by 2004.

 Numerous awareness and fundraising campaigns were held in South Korea, and have even continued through the 2010s.
 In 2005, South Korean TV networks ran a series of Utoro specials on the 60th anniversary of the end of World War II, and called for donations.
 South Korean celebrities, such as Yoo Jae-suk, have donated to Utoro on a number of occasions.
 In December 2016, the National Memorial Museum of Forced Mobilization under Japanese Occupation in Busan, South Korea, held an exhibition on Utoro, and appealed for more donations.

 In 2005, Ban Ki-moon, the U.N.
-Secretary General and South Korean Minister of Foreign Affairs, promised the residents aide if private donations were insufficient for the purchase of the land.
+Secretary General and South Korean Minister of Foreign Affairs, promised the residents aid if private donations were insufficient for the purchase of the land.
 Moon Jae-in, then the Chief Presidential Secretary under Roh Moo-hyun and later the President of South Korea, played a significant role in arranging support for Utoro.
 In 2007, nine residents spoke to the South Korean National Assembly.

 Around the mid-2000s, the population of the village had dropped to 230, as young people left and did not return.
 In 2008, there were 65 households and 203 Korean residents.

 In 2007, Utoro residents managed to raise over 380 million yen ($) to purchase their land, from private donors and the South Korean government.
-This year marked the first time that residents were not under threat of eviction, although it would be several more years until were legal occupants.
+This year marked the first time that residents were not under threat of eviction, although it would be several more years until they were legal occupants.
 In May 2010, they purchased 2700 m2 of land for 120 million yen.
 The following February, the South Korean government purchased another 3800 m2 for 180 million yen on behalf of the residents.